 If your negative credit history is the result of a disability, for example, this could be a mitigating factor that the employer should consider when using your credit report to inform their hiring decisions.

-The fact that your credit can affect your hire-ability makes it even more important to prioritize building and maintaining good credit.
-In fact, job seekers might want to give their credit reports the same attention that they would a resume or other important hiring documents.
+The fact that your credit can affect how hirable you are makes it even more important to prioritize building and maintaining good credit.
+In fact, job seekers might want to give their credit reports the same attention that they would give a resume or another important hiring document.

-Here are some ways you can build credit to make the best possible impression on future employers:
+Here are some ways that you can improve your credit to make the best possible impression on future employers:

-- Check your credit report.
-You have a right to view your credit reports for free once every 12 months.
-You can also get free access to your credit file if you’re unemployed and planning to seek employment, or if you had an adverse action taken against you by a potential employer based on your credit report.
+You have a right by federal law to view your credit reports for free once every 12 months — note that access has been granted weekly since the beginning of the coronavirus pandemic — and can receive a free copy of your credit report from each of the three major credit bureaus by visiting www.AnnualCreditReport.com.
+You can also get free access to your credit file if you’re unemployed and planning to seek employment, or if you’ve had an adverse action taken against you by a potential employer based on your credit report.
 Review your report, including all account and payment details, to ensure that the information therein is accurate and error-free.

-- Pay your bills on time.
-A history of consistent, on-time payments on your credit report will demonstrate good personal management and responsibility.
-It could also be wise to limit borrowing to keep debt balances low and payments affordable.
+A history of consistent, on-time payments on your credit report will demonstrate good personal management skills and responsibility.
+It could also be wise to limit your borrowing to keep debt balances low and payments affordable.

-- Be ready to explain your credit report.
-If your credit file does contain negative information, be prepared to discuss this with potential employers and providing details of mitigating circumstances.
-A hiring manager might view an account delinquency differently if it was caused by a hardship such as a health emergency, for example, rather than overspending or poor money management.
+If your credit file contains negative information, be prepared to discuss this with prospective employers and provide details of mitigating circumstances.
+A hiring manager might view an account delinquency differently if it was caused by hardship — such as a health emergency, for example — rather than overspending or poor money management.